 Kyra is a proud graduate of the University of Maryland, Baltimore County and the Harvard Graduate School of Education.
-She is studying Nonprofit Leadership at the University of Maryland, College Park’s Do Good Institute.
+She studied Nonprofit Leadership at the University of Maryland, College Park’s Do Good Institute.
 She is a graduate of Grub Street’s Short Story Incubator and has enjoyed taking many workshops through Grub Street.
 She’s also attended workshops through One Story and the Hurston/Wright Foundation.
 Kyra is a member of the We Need Diverse Books Black Revisions Workshop 2022 cohort and the Viable Paradise 2022 Cohort.

 When she is not leading or writing, Kyra knits, quilts, and embroiders.